 - 8.10 The existing building does not hold any significant architectural merit and there is no in principle objection to its demolition. - 8.11 Policies SP4.1 and DM10.1 of the Local Plan state that the Council will require development of a high quality, which respects and enhances Croydon's varied local character and contributes positively to public realm, landscape and townscape to create sustainable communities.
-Proposals should be of high quality and, whilst seeking to achieve a minimum height of 3 storeys, should respect the development pattern, layout and siting; the scale, height, massing, and density; and the appearance, existing materials and built and natural features of the surrounding area. - 8.12 The scheme has evolved through two rounds of pre-application discussion and minor design amendments to the elevations and layouts have been made as part of the assessment process. - 8.13 In terms of height and massing, the proposed building is 3 storeys plus accommodation in the roof space, set above basement level car parking.
+Proposals should be of high quality and, whilst seeking to achieve a minimum height of 3 storeys, should respect the development pattern, layout and siting; the scale, height, massing, and density; and the appearance, existing materials and built and natural features of the surrounding area. - 8.12 The scheme has evolved through two rounds of pre-application discussion and minor design amendments to the elevations and layouts have been made as part of the assessment process.
+In the latest versions of the plans which are being assessed here, the south west corner of the building (closest to the protected beech tree in the front garden of number 12) has been pulled back by 3.5m from the front in order to reduce the encroachment into the RPA of this tree and to ensure the building is further away from the tree's canopy.
+This amendment is helpful not only in ensuring the protection of the tree (addressed in greater detail below) but also in reducing the perceived width of the front elevation as it now steps back on both sides. - 8.13 In terms of height and massing, the proposed building is 3 storeys plus accommodation in the roof space, set above basement level car parking.
 The Suburban Design Guide SPD indicates that where surrounding buildings are predominantly detached dwellings of 2 or more storeys, new developments may be 3 storeys with an additional floor contained within the roof space.
 The height is considered to be appropriate.